Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 This long-tail keyword showed a high volume, with mid to high level of organic competition.
 As this particular scheme is a UK Government Initiative and is implemented by most mountain bike sellers, the high volume and high competition are deemed not have an impact on Summit Bike Co. as a business - but representation is essential in demonstrating that Summit Bike Co. both supports and offers this scheme to their customers.
-* cycle to work scheme
+* cycle to work scheme <br>
-Represented as an anchor tag (<a>) on the 'Cycle to Work Scheme' page accessed via the dropdown option under the 'About Us' menu <br>
+Represented as an anchor tag on the 'Cycle to Work Scheme' page accessed via the dropdown option under the 'About Us' menu <br>

 ## Entity Relationship Diagram (ERD) for Summit Bike Co.
 There are 4 models within the Summit Bike Co website:<br>